hringbauer/hapROH/README.md

 1: Full Cython Algorithm
 2: Optimized Cython Algorithm (linear Nr. references, full Linkage Map Model)

+### Produce C extension
+In order to run the code, you need to build the C extension that implements the forward/backward pass.
+If you don't install hapROH via PIP, you need to install it locally.
+You can do this via:

+Switch to the C folder and build the extensions via:

+cd package/hapsburg
+module load gcc
+module load python
+cythonize -a -i cfunc.pyx

+Tested with gcc/6.1 and python/anaconda-2020.02

 # Folders:
 ## Data
 ./Data Folder is git-ignored.
 That's where the data goes into.